 Chapter 3 - Develop problem solving skills.

-Chapter 6 - Choose what projects to add to your portfolio.
+Chapter 5 - What projects to have in your portfolio.

 I’m now going tell you what approach you can take depending on the stage you’re in.